Updated on: July 18, 2021

 You might assume that dealers make the bulk of their profit on a new car's sales price, but in reality, dealerships make money on six levers, including what they pay for your trade-in and any financing and accesory costs for your new car.
 Negotiating these items one at a time may mean more time at the dealership, but you'll get the best possible deal for each.

-For instance, knowing whether you’re getting equal value for your trade-in is impossible if you never actually discuss it.
+For instance, knowing whether you're getting appropriate trade-in value is impossible if you never actually discuss it.
 Before you head to the dealership, research how much your current vehicle is worth.
-That way, you’ll be prepared to quickly and fairly negotiate this price, and move onto the next question.
+That way, you'll be prepared to quickly and fairly negotiate this price, and move onto the next question.

 3. Which banks do you work with, and can I use my own financing?

-You may get a better loan with financing outside of the dealership—particularly if you’re buying a used car.
-Before shopping for a car, see what options financial institutions like your personal bank or credit union offer.
-They may come with better terms, like a lower interest rate, depending on your credit.
+You may get better loan terms with financing options outside of the dealership—particularly if you're buying a used car.
+Before you go car shopping, see what options financial institutions like your personal bank or credit union offer.
+They may come with better terms, like a lower interest rate, depending on your credit score.

 If you go with the dealership's offer, understand which bank or provider they will use to finance the car loan.
 If you're buying a new car, you may need to use the finance arm of the original equipment manufacturer (OEM) to secure the best deal—which may include benefits like special rebates.
 Be sure to ask about this option.

 For any lender you end up using, make sure it will be easy to work with and is reputable.
-And of course, know exactly what you’re agreeing to by reading the loan’s paperwork before signing on the dotted line.
+And of course, an important part of the car-buying experience is making sure you know exactly what you're agreeing to.
+Be sure to read the loan's paperwork carefully before signing on the dotted line.

 4. What other amenities does your dealership offer?

-When negotiating for a car, don’t be afraid to ask for free perks—oil changes, car washes, loaner cars/same-day service for maintenance, etc. Use the same tactic for any accessories or add-ons the dealer tries to sell you, such as an extended warranty.
+Whether you're buying a used vehicle or a new vehicle, don't be afraid to ask for free perks during the negotiation process—oil changes, car washes, loaner cars or same-day service for maintenance, etc. Use the same tactic for any accessories or add-ons the dealer tries to sell you, such as an extended warranty.

-The worst thing a salesman can do for such requests is say “no,” but they may not want to if they feel a sale slipping away.
-Sometimes, to close the deal, you just need some extra value.
-And here’s how you can get it without the dealer having to lower the sales price further—that’s a win-win, and great negotiating!
+The worst thing a sales manager can do with such requests is say "no," but they may not want to if they feel a sale slipping away.
+Sometimes, to close a car deal, you just need a little extra value to feel you're really getting a good price.
+And here's how you can get it without the dealer having to lower the price of the car further—that's a win-win, and great negotiating!